breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 }
 ```

-As you can see here we are using `else if` together for the first time, for faster coding.
+As you can see here we are using ` else if` together for the first time, for faster coding.
 Another trick you can use for faster coding:

 | Original | Equivalent |
 | --- | --- |
 | instead of `if(feelsLikeHitByTrain == true)` | you write `if(feelsLikeHitByTrain)`  |
 | instead of `if(feelsLikeHitByTrain == false)` | you write `if(!feelsLikeHitByTrain)` |

-## `>` and `<` Greather Than or Lower Than Operators
+## ` >` and ` <` Greather Than or Lower Than Operators

-In the particular case you are comparing numbers, you can also if one of the compared numbers ir bigger or smaller than the other:
+In the particular case you are comparing numbers, to find out if one of the compared numbers is greater or lesser than the other:

 ```js
 if(age < 16){